EloySchultz/OvaCADx_SPIE2025/Readme.md

 7. **Inclusion**: (Int) Whether the sample is included in the research (1 or 0).
 8. **Outlier**: (Int) Whether the sample is an easy outlier, such as dermoids (1 for outlier, 0 for non-outlier).
 This is not used in the SPIE publication and can be skipped.

+For my colleagues at the TU/e, this is dataset 3.4 from the Flux-server at SPS-VCA.
 #### Required Steps:
 - Run the preprocessing script:
   `/ovacadx/scripts/preprocess_data.py --data_path "Path to original dataset with datasets.csv" --output_path "Path to store processed files"`.